Practice Conference

 Richard Lane and Andrew Runicles, Affinia

 Operating with an overseas audit team.
-How to build an effective and operational function overseas that supports and compliments a mid-tier UK audit firm.
-Covering all key aspects including culture, training and client delivery.
+How to build an effective and operational function overseas that supports and complements a mid-tier UK audit firm.
+Covering all key aspects, including culture, training and client delivery.

 Refreshment Break